fuse-box/fuse-box/docs/plugins/css-modules.md

 ---
 id: css-modules-plugin
-title: CSSModulesPlugin
+title: CSSModules
 ---

 ## Description

-CSSModulesPlugin allow you to include stylesheets as key value map of the class name in your file to the transformed value.
+CSSModules allow you to include stylesheets as key value map of the class name in your file to the transformed value.

 ## Install

-Using the CSSModulesPlugin plugin requires postcss-modules to transform the stylesheet into a JSON representation.
+Using the CSSModules plugin requires postcss-modules to transform the stylesheet into a JSON representation.

 ```bash
 yarn add postcss-modules --dev